VA Nursing Academic Partnership

 About the Providence VA Nursing Academic Partnership

-The Providence VA Medical Center (PVAMC) is a 73-bed facility that provides tertiary medical, surgical and psychiatric care and a full range of outpatient services.
-The PVAMC Mission is to honor America's Veterans by providing exceptional healthcare that improves their health and well being.
-The organization’s vision is to continue to be the benchmark of excellence and value in healthcare and benefits by providing exemplary services that are both Veteran-centered and evidence-based.
+The Providence VA Healthcare System is a 73-bed facility that provides tertiary medical, surgical and psychiatric care and a full range of outpatient services.
+The VA Providence HCS mission is to honor America's Veterans by providing exceptional healthcare that improves their health and wellbeing.
+The organization’s vision is to continue to be the benchmark of excellence and value in healthcare and benefits by providing exemplary services that are both veteran-centered and evidence-based.

-Inspired to develop a strong academic practice model, nursing leaders of the Providence VA Medical Center (PVAMC) and the Rhode Island College School of Nursing (RICSON) formalized a partnership to address the serious shortage of registered nurses and nurse educators in 2008.
+Inspired to develop a strong academic practice model, nursing leaders of the VA Providence HCS (VAPHS) and the Rhode Island College Zvart Onanian School of Nursing formalized a partnership to address the serious shortage of registered nurses and nurse educators in 2008.
 The partnership has developed into a comprehensive partnership program to transform nursing education and practice.
 The partnership members include nursing leaders, faculty, staff, and students.
 The partnership is founded on a profound shared mission: serving vulnerable populations, promoting nursing excellence, and providing high quality health care.
 The mission is embodied in the following programs:

 Undergraduate Nursing Courses:

-Undergraduate courses through the VANAP partnership at the Providence VA Medical Center , offered every fall and spring:
+Undergraduate courses through the VANAP program at the VA Providence HCS offered every fall and spring:

 NURS 340 – Psychiatric Mental Health Nursing (Clinical)